ryjones/rl-report/labs/pluggable-hcs-repolinter-report.md

 - `internal/pkg/peer/blocksprovider/fake/orderer_connection_source.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `internal/pkg/peer/blocksprovider/fake/signer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `internal/pkg/peer/blocksprovider/fake/sleeper.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/plugindispatcher/mocks/capabilities.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/plugindispatcher/mocks/channel_policy_manager_getter.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/plugindispatcher/mocks/identity_deserializer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/plugindispatcher/mocks/lifecycle_resources.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/plugindispatcher/mocks/mapper.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/plugindispatcher/mocks/plugin.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/plugindispatcher/mocks/plugin_factory.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/plugindispatcher/mocks/policy_manager.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/plugindispatcher/mocks/query_executor_creator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/committer/txvalidator/v20/valinforetriever/mocks/lifecycle_resources.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v12/mocks/capabilities.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v12/mocks/identity_deserializer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v12/mocks/policy_evaluator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v12/mocks/state.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v12/mocks/state_fetcher.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v13/mocks/capabilities.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v13/mocks/identity_deserializer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v13/mocks/policy_evaluator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v13/mocks/state.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v13/mocks/state_based_validator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v13/mocks/state_fetcher.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v20/mocks/capabilities.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v20/mocks/collection_resources.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v20/mocks/identity_deserializer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v20/mocks/state.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v20/mocks/state_based_validator.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `core/handlers/validation/builtin/v20/mocks/state_fetcher.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/ledger/kvledger/txmgmt/privacyenabledstate/mock/channelinfo_provider.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/ledger/kvledger/txmgmt/queryutil/mock/query_executer.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `core/ledger/kvledger/txmgmt/statedb/mock/namespace_provider.go`: The first 7 lines do not contain the pattern(s): Copyright, License.